 If reading on the move makes you sick, or you’re on a night flight and don’t want to disturb those around you, opt for some audio entertainment instead.
 Podcasts are a great way of whiling away the hours, while drowning out screaming kids around you at the same time.

 There are plenty of free apps for listening to podcasts, including one that’s built right into iOS, but I much prefer Pocket Casts.
 It costs a few bucks, but has many more features and is just general much nicer to use than anything else I’ve found.
-For those who prefer audiobooks, the Audible app has something like 150,000 titles to choose from.
+For those who prefer audiobooks, the free trial of Audible app has somewhere over 200,000 titles to choose from.